geoscixyz/gpg/content/magnetics/magnetics_survey.rst

 A measurement of the magnetic field at any location will involve either recording the amplitude of the field or one of its three components.
-Instruments are deployed on the ground, in marine work, on helicopters and fixed wing aircraft, and in space-borne geophysical platforms.
+Instruments are deployed on the ground, in the air, on helicopters and fixed wing aircraft, and in space-borne geophysical platforms.
 Instrument types commonly used are outlined very briefly as follows:

 Fluxgate Magnetometer